Chapter 2:

 Far away in a distant world in the dead of night, a guard of the Kingdom of Ronayah rushed through the downpour of Endlost Forest as he rode on horseback.

-While looking frantically from side to side through the dense foliage, he noticed a faint red glow to his right, hidden behind a thicket and the drooping branches of a towering tree.
+While looking frantically from side to side through the dense foliage, he noticed a faint red glow shimmering to his right, hidden behind a thicket and the drooping branches of a towering tree.

-As he began to come to a halt, the sound of the soaked leaves squelching under the horse’s hooves could be heard
+As he began to come to a halt, he could hear the sound of the soaked leaves squelching under the horse’s hooves.
+The two other guards following behind began to slow down, too, behind Alten, the head guard.

-Alten dismounted from the horse and stepped closer to the shrubs at the side of the path.
+As he stepped closer to the shrubs at the side of the path.
 He turned to wave over his men so they could join him.

 Alten drew his sword from the sheath at his side and slashed at the thicket, and they stepped through one behind the other.